 There are moments when I wish I could be happy at a normal job like everyone else.
-Those moments usually come when I check a bad sales report.
+They’re few and far between.

 Since I can remember, I’ve always loved a good story.
 I love hearing them, reading them, and watching them.
 And I also love telling them.
 I got in trouble my freshman year in high school for writing a short story that was a little too graphically violent.
 Reading it in class probably hadn’t helped.

 Even though I got called into the teacher’s office after class, she never stopped encouraging me.
 All the English teachers did at that school.
 I could never figure out why.
 After all, I wasn’t really that good.
 Was I?